Ambridge DUI Defense Lawyers Serving the Pittsburgh Area

 Giving you options after you’ve been accused of drunk driving

 The consequences of driving while under the influence of alcohol or drugs can severely impact your personal and professional life.
-When you’re accused of drunk driving in Beaver County and the surrounding areas, a knowledgeable lawyer at Bowers & Fawcett, LLC can help you understand the charges against you and pursue available options to get the charges reduced or dismissed.
+When you’re accused of drunk driving in Beaver County and the surrounding areas, a knowledgeable lawyer at Bowers Fawcett & Hurst, LLC can help you understand the charges against you and pursue available options to get the charges reduced or dismissed.
 Immediately after your arrest, our legal team can begin providing valuable assistance.

 Penalties for DUIs in Pennsylvania

 Driving under the influence in Pennsylvania is a serious offense.
 How serious it is depends on many factors, including your blood alcohol content (BAC) and your prior offenses.
 The commonwealth has a three-tiered system of DUI enforcement based on your BAC:

 - General impairment — This is a standard DUI, where an adult driver has a BAC ranging from 0.08 to 0.099 percent.

 - High BAC — This is an enhanced DUI, for drivers with BAC from 0.10 to 0.159 percent, and enhanced sentencing applies.

 - Highest BAC — Drivers with BAC of 0.16 percent and higher fall into this enhanced category.